Argan Oil for Bleached Hair- Miracle Fix or Major Mistake? (Stylist Tips You NEED to Know)

 3. Greasy Feel

-- Apply on damp hair only
+- Apply to damp hair only

 - Avoid roots if hair is oily